Ready to shape the future of graduate careers?

 Book open Reading time: 4 mins

-Strengths and weaknesses interview questions are some of the most common interview questions you're likely to come across.
-But how do you answer these tricky, and sometimes counterintuitive-seeming questions?
-Here are our top tips on how to answer the greatest strengths and weaknesses questions in an interview.
+Strengths and weaknesses interview questions are some of the most common questions you're likely to come across.
+But how do you answer these tricky queries?

 What’s your greatest strength?

-When an interviewer asks this question, they are trying to determine several things.
+When an interviewer asks this question, they’re trying to work out several things.
 Firstly, they’re looking for evidence that you fit the role specifications.
-Secondly, they want to know that you understand the scope of the role and can pick a competency that’s relevant.
+Secondly, they want to know that you understand the scope of the job and can pick a relevant skill.
 Additionally, they’re testing your confidence and ability to prepare.
-Learn more about what leading communications expert Gwyn Day has to say about this key competency question.

 • “If I asked your project supervisor, what would they say is your greatest strength?”